 You can find out how much you would get from SSDI by looking at your Social Security statement.
 The statement shows your work history and an estimate of what your benefits would be at this time.
 To get a Social Security statement:

 SSI is for people who didn’t pay enough into Social Security during their working years, or who haven’t worked recently enough to qualify for SSDI.
-However, some people who were employed for short times or whose income was very low may qualify for both SSDI and SSI because their SSDI payment is so low.
+Some people who were employed for short times or whose income was very low may be able to get both SSDI and SSI because their SSDI payment is so low.
 In that case, the SSI payment is reduced by the amount of SSDI the person gets.
-See more information on Supplemental Security Income .
+See more information on Supplemental Security Income.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.